mosets/docs/fields.md

 ### Video Player {#fieldtype-videoplayer}
 Mosets Tree allows your users to submit video along with their new listings.
 You can specify the width and height of the video player and whether or not to start the video automatically.

+### Vimeo {#fieldtype-vimeo}
+Use Vimeo field type to let your users share a Vimeo video to their listing.
+Your users will be asked to enter a Vimeo video URL and Mosets Tree will display the Vimeo video player.

+ #### Search's checkbox label
+ When the field is set as "_Searchable_", your users can search whether a listing contains a video.
+This option allows you to change the default search label.

+ #### Video player's width
+ This parameter lets you set the width of the video player to be displayed in Details view.
+If this parameter is left empty, default value will be set as width of the video player.

+ #### Video player's height
+ This parameter let you set the height of the video player to be displayed in details view.
+Leave this parameter empty for default value.

+ #### Parameter
+ Mosets Tree allows you to enter additional Vimeo parameters.
+Separate each parameter by `&`.
+This allows you to control how Vimeo is presented to your visitors.
+Visit [here](https://developer.vimeo.com/player/embedding) for more Vimeo's parameters information.

+ #### Vimeo's Input description
+ You can set an explanation for your Vimeo field and tell your users what to insert into this field.
+The best guide is provide your user an example along with the explanation.

 ### Web link {#fieldtype-weblink}
 Web link allows your users to add URL links to their listings.